 The most challenging part will be the second half of the loop due to the very steep incline.
 You’ll have to scramble over roots and boulders and hold on to trees to make your way up.

-After a short but intense 20 minutes walk, you’ll finally emerge out of the forest and onto Macchabee trail.
-Take the right for Macchabee viewpoint (15 minutes walk) or left to go back to Petrin.
+After a short but intense 20-minute walk, you’ll finally emerge out of the forest and onto Macchabee trail.
+Turn right for Macchabee viewpoint (15-minute walk) or left to go back to Petrin.

 Macchabee Trail Viewpoint